 Thai cuisine is genius about using aromatics to add flavour.
 Here, we’ve doubled up on superstar ingredients, with fragrant kaffir lime leaves in the rice so it smells and tastes like a tropical holiday, plus a stalk of lemongrass to add a deep citrusy touch.

-This week's green beans were not up to our quality standards so we've replaced them with snow peas.
+Green beans were not up to our quality standards this week, so we have replaced them with snow peas.
 Don't worry, the recipe will be just as delicious!

 kaffir lime leaves